 Gemma Smith, School Administrator

 Shioban and Galina

-Andrew Tucker – Chair of Governors
+Andrew Tucker – Chair of Local Academy Board

 Andrew is the husband of Jane and father of Sophie and Hannah who attend Park Community School.
 He took over as Chair shortly after his children joined the school, and chose Park because of its commitment to character development, focus on the community and broadly Christian ethos.
-Andrew has previously been a Chair of Governors at a primary school in Lewisham where they moved from special measures to outstanding in 2 years.
+Andrew has previously been a Chair of Local Academy Board at a primary school in Lewisham where they moved from special measures to outstanding in 2 years.

 He is a senior civil servant currently working on the implications of the Brexit vote, but much prefers making use of his football coaching qualifications having previously managed and coached semi-professional teams as well as various junior teams.